danielcbit/apcctrl/doc/manual/manual.rst

     ON = at power on, OFF = never).

-apcupsd Status Logging
+apcctrl Status Logging
 ======================

-There is a good deal of information available about the UPS and apcupsd's status.
+There is a good deal of information available about the UPS and apcctrl's status.
 This document describes the format of that information.
 Normally you will get at it via ``apcaccess``, but there are other ways as well.